angelos-project/angelos-project-big/README.md

 # angelos-project-big
-EXPERIMENTAL, implemetation of enough BigInteger compatible calculus to comply with Stark Bank S.A. implementation of ECC cryptography.
+EXPERIMENTAL, implementation of enough BigInteger compatible calculus to comply with Stark Bank S.A. implementation of ECC cryptography.

+A lot of the algorithm has been ported mostly from Java bu also from Peh Bothner Java dito of GMP.